How Do I Know If My Siding Needs to Be Repaired?

 Aug 7, 2023

 The siding on your house has one primary job: to protect your home from the weather.
-Over time, siding can become damaged or undergo wear and tear that make it less effective at protecting your home.
+Over time, it can become damaged or undergo wear and tear that make it less effective at keeping out the elements.
 Sometimes, siding needs to be replaced entirely, but there are many cases in which siding can be repaired instead.
-In many cases, the difference between the need for repair and the need for replacement is the extent of the damage.
+In most cases, the difference between the need for repair and replacement is the extent of the damage.
 Look out for these signs that your siding needs to be repaired.

 Sign #1